Texas Tech University

 A variety of very active student organizations are hosted in the ECE department.
 These include an IEEE (Institute of Electronics and Electrical Engineers) student branch, the IEEE honor society HKN, the Engineering Honor Society TBP, and WIE (Women in Engineering).

-Aiding the student's transition to the professional work environment are well established Co-Op and internship programs at the departmental as well as the college level.
+Aiding students’ transition to the professional work environment are well established Co-Op and internship programs at the departmental as well as the college level.

-As of the fall of 2022, 25 full time, world class faculty and 12 very qualified instructors call the ECE department home.
+As of the Spring of 2026, 30 full time, world class faculty and 8 very qualified instructors call the ECE department home.
 Most of the instructors have terminal degrees and some have decades of industrial experience.
-Among our full time faculty are 5 fellows of the IEEE and the American Physical Society, 4 Paul Whitfield Horn Professors, 5 recipients of the NSF CAREER award, and five endowed chair holders.
+Among our full time faculty are 5 fellows of the IEEE and the American Physical Society, or Institute of Physics (IOP), 3 are Fellows of the American Association for the Advancement of Science (AAAS), 3 Fellows of the National Association of Inventors (NAI), 1 is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE), 3 Paul Whitfield Horn Professors, 7 recipients of the NSF CAREER and/or DoD YIP award, and five endowed chair holders.

-The department is housed in a three story building with a 40,000 square foot, two story annex.
+The department is housed in a three-story building with a 40,000 square foot, two story annex.
 The Annex contains specialized laboratories devoted to pulsed power, radio science, optical sciences, plasma science, and power semiconductors.
 A machine shop equipped with CNC machines is maintained for research activities.
-Other state of the art laboratories in the fields of Nano-Photonics and Nano-Technology are located on the Engineering Key.
+Other state-of-the-art laboratories in the fields of Nano-Photonics and Nano-Technology are located on the Engineering Key.
 An additional Pulsed Power laboratory, and a large Energy Asset facility (GLEAMM), are located off campus.
+The Critical Infrastructure Security Institute (CISI) brings together cutting-edge research, strategic partnerships, and national priorities to protect the most vital infrastructure.
+From Electromagnetic Pulse (EMP) testing to cyber-physical defense, the institute is building a world-class facility that will serve as a national hub for innovation, certification, and national security support while training the next generation of engineers and scientists.
 Research faculty members also have close working relationships with industry and with many national laboratories.